Veni Vidi Vici (TV series)

 Veni Vidi Vici is a Swedish comedy web television series created by Rafael Edholm.
 The plot follows a Danish film director (Thomas Bo Larsen) in decline.
 His films get bad reviews, and at home he is financially supported by his wife (Livia Millhagen).
 He is forced to get a real job.
-It premiered on April 13, 2017 via Swedish online streaming service Viaplay as its third original production.
+It premiered on April 13, 2017, via Swedish online streaming service Viaplay, as its third original production.

+The series received a generally positive review from Karolina Fjellborg in Aftonbladet.

+Hulu acquired the streaming rights to the series in October 2017.